-When there is no pending connection to return, the function will return (on Unix) {select, SelectInfo} or (on Windows) {completion, CompletionInfo}, and the caller will later receive either one of these messages (depending on the platform) when the client connects:
+When there is no pending connection to return, the function will return {select, SelectInfo}, and the caller will later receive a select message, {'\$socket', Socket, select, SelectHandle} (with the SelectHandle contained in the SelectInfo) when a client connects.

-'''

-{'$socket', Socket, select, SelectHandle} (with the SelectHandle contained in the SelectInfo).

-'''

 A subsequent call to accept/1, 2 will then return the socket.

-'''

-{'$socket', Socket, completion, {CompletionHandle, CompletionStatus}} (with the CompletionHandle contained in the CompletionInfo).

-'''

-The result of the accept will be in the CompletionStatus.

-If the time-out argument is a Handle, that term will be contained in a returned SelectInfo or CompletionInfo and the corresponding select or completion message.
-The Handle is presumed to be unique to this call.
+If the time-out argument is SelectHandle, that term will be contained in a returned SelectInfo and the corresponding select message.
+The SelectHandle is presumed to be unique to this call.